Independent Australian Cost Guides

 How much does an air conditioning cost in Melbourne?

-Stable Air Conditioning costs in Melbourne have held steady this quarter, with supply and demand roughly balanced.
++1.8% Air Conditioning costs in Melbourne have risen this quarter, driven by strong construction activity and trade shortages.
 Q1 2026 vs Q4 2025

 Platypus mascot illustration — Air Conditioning Cost Melbourne 2026